We’re hiring! DC Trail Rangers

 - Track outreach and maintenance work in Google Sheets and Salesforce.

-This position will be based from WABA’s Adams Morgan office.
+This position is based from WABA’s Adams Morgan office in Washington, DC.

 - A proven track record for being dependable, timely, and communicative.